m2creates/m2creates-site/src/pages/index.md

 title: >-
   Always be creating
 subtitle: >-
-  The musings of a neurodivergent millennial anthropologist, discovering mindfulness in urban exploration, and surviving late-stage capitalism with digital marketing.
+  The musings of a neurodivergent millennial anthropologist, discovering mindfulness in urban exploration, and surviving late-stage capitalism one day at a time.
 slug: /
 date: git Last Modified
 datePublish: 2022-01-01